MarquezProject/marquez/docs/index.md

 * Pick up a ["good first issue"](https://github.com/MarquezProject/marquez/labels/good%20first%20issue), then send a pull request our way

 We feel that a welcoming community is important and we ask that you follow the [Contributor Covenant Code of Conduct](https://github.com/MarquezProject/marquez/blob/master/CODE_OF_CONDUCT.md) in all interactions with the community.

+If you’re interested in using or learning more about Marquez, reach out to us on [gitter](https://gitter.im/marquez-project/community) and follow [@MarquezProject](https://twitter.com/MarquezProject) for updates.

 ## Marquez Talks